JuaniV2002/employee_manager/README.md

 # Employee Manager (English UI)

 This C program manages a list of employee surnames.
-The codebase and all prompts are now in English.
-It auto-loads data from `employees.txt` (or legacy `empleados.txt`) and lets you add, remove, modify, search, and list surnames.
+The codebase and all prompts are in English.
+It uses a simple CSV format and auto-loads data from `employee.csv`.

 ## Features